 His openness and warmth were such an encouraging example on this board, and in the other online haunts where I'd see him from time to time.
 The world is poorer without him in it.
 Giving thanks today for your life in this world, Martin Skidmore.

-― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Thursday, 28 July 2011 12:05 (1 year ago) Permalink
+― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Thursday, 28 July 2011 12:05 (seven years ago) Permalink

 Oh no!
 I remember it being mentioned he was sick.
 But I thought he was better.
 I had him on my twitter list and followed his tweets of course.
 I fondly remember meeting him (and, of course, Marcello) years ago.
 Ten years?
 Seems more.
 Seems less.
 I will treasure the memory even more.